Benny Hill: Health problems and death

-Hill's health declined in the mid-to-late 1980s and after his contract ended with Thames Television.
-After Hill had a mild heart attack on 24 February 1992, doctors recommended a heart bypass; he declined.
-A week later, he was found to have kidney failure, but he refused to undergo kidney dialysis.
-Hill died at his flat in Teddington on 18 April 1992 at the age of 68, but his body was not found until 20 April.
-He died while watching television in his armchair.
-The cause of death was recorded as coronary thrombosis.
+Hill's health began to decline in the late 1980s, shortly after his contract with Thames Television had ended.
+After he had a mild heart attack on 24 February 1992, his doctors recommended a heart bypass; but he declined.
+A week later, Hill's health worsened after he was found to have kidney failure, but he refused to undergo kidney dialysis.
+He died while watching television, seated in an armchair at his flat in Teddington on 18 April 1992 at age 68 but his body was not found until two days later.The official cause of death was recorded as coronary thrombosis.
 Hill was buried at Hollybrook Cemetery, near his birthplace in Southampton, on 28 April 1992.